Another Congress leader hails BJP govt's decision to repeal Article 370

 "I am in absolute support of the decision.
 It will help in integrating Jammu and Kashmir into the mainstream.
 It is a historic decision.
 It should not be politicised.
 As an MLA, in my capacity, I welcome this decision," ANI quoted Aditi Singh as saying.

-Congress veteran and a Gandhi family loyalist Janardan Dwivedi was first among the senior party leaders to differ from the party's official stand
+Congress veteran and a Gandhi family loyalist Janardan Dwivedi was first among the senior party leaders to differ from the party's official stand.

 "My mentor Ram Manohar Lohia was against Article 370 from the start...My personal view is that this is a matter of national satisfaction.
 A mistake made during independence has been corrected, even if belatedly," Janardhan Dwivedi was quoted as saying by news agency ANI on Monday.